markheramis/EnventOS/README.md

 - complete the permission based routing in angular.
 - sales and receiving edit should not delete its items and inventory records when updating, it should delete only if the certain item is removed from the transaction or else, just update the item's information `(quantity, price etc)` as needed.
 - add `notification` function?
+- Sales receipt via email?
+- On sales, inventory should be dealt individually when the purchased item is an item-kit.